photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 - [ ] There is disk space left, but the [inode limit](https://serverfault.com/questions/104986/what-is-the-maximum-number-of-files-a-file-system-can-contain) has been reached
 - [ ] The storage folder is not writable or there are other filesystem permission issues
 - [ ] You have accidentally mounted the wrong folders
-- [ ] The server is low on memory or swap
+- [ ] The server is low on memory
+- [ ] You didn't configure at least 4 GB of swap
 - [ ] The database server is not available, incompatible or incorrectly configured
 - [ ] You've upgraded the MariaDB server version without running `mariadb-upgrade`
 - [ ] Files are stored on an unreliable device such as a USB flash drive or a shared network folder